-The Fire Danger Rating is LOW.
+The Fire Danger Rating is MODERATE.

 Use common sense to prevent fires

 - Ensure cigarette butts are put out properly in an ashtray and not tossed away carelessly.

 - Beach fires are not permitted at any location in Saanich.